dimitri/pgloader/docs/ref/mssql.rst

 The *SET ()* action takes effect as a *WITH* clause for the `CREATE TABLE` command that pgloader will run when it has to create a table.

+The *SET TABLESPACE* action takes effect as a *TABLESPACE* clause for the `CREATE TABLE` command that pgloader will run when it has to create a table.

 The matching is done in pgloader itself, with a Common Lisp regular expression lib, so doesn't depend on the *LIKE* implementation of MS SQL,